Doo Kyung-min

 Doo Kyung-min (born 22 September 1991) is a South Korean professional basketball player.
-He plays for Daegu KOGAS Pegasus in the Korean Basketball League and for the South Korean national team.
+He plays for Changwon LG Sakers in the Korean Basketball League and for the South Korean national team.

 Early years

 Doo enjoyed playing basketball as a child.
 His father is a former basketball coach, who was initially opposed to him becoming a professional player.
 Doo did not attend a high school with a notable basketball program like many of his KBL peers did.
-Instead he attended the nearest high school, which had a basketball team but was not a highly-rated prospect.
+Instead he attended the high school nearest to his home, Yangchung High school, which happened to have a basketball team.
+However, he was not a highly rated prospect.

 College career

 Doo was admitted to Kyung Hee University, where his contemporaries included Kim Jong-kyu and Kim Min-goo.
 He spent his freshman year mostly as a substitute player.
 At that time, Kyung Hee was not known as a major force in college basketball, but the trio eventually led the team to a back-to-back sweep of the regular season title, the championship and the MBC Cup.

 Doo gained the reputation as a 'behind the scenes' player who never drew as much attention as his more illustrious and skilled teammates but stepped up when needed.
 During the 2012 championship finals, he gained significant attention after putting up a combined 54 points (in both legs).
 He was named most valuable player of the 2012 MBC Cup tournament.
 In 2013, he played a key role in Kyung Hee reaching the final of the tournament for a fourth consecutive year, by orchestrating a comeback from a 20-point deficit to defeat Hanyang University in the semifinals.
 During his senior year, the Kyung Hee team were unable to overcome Korea University, losing to them in both the U-League championship and the MBC Cup final.